-Though private equity has headlined some of the largest fintech deals in recent years, strategic acquisitions are outpacing buyouts in 2019 in terms of deal value.
-Almost half of the largest fintech deals in 2018 were done by private equity, which has large amounts of dry powder to deploy.
-Private equity did claim one of the largest deals of 2019, a Hellman & Friedman LLC-led investor group's $10.97 billion purchase of The Ultimate Software Group Inc., a global provider of cloud-based human capital management services.
+Although strategic tie-ups have defined the industry's megamergers this year, private equity headlined more than half of the largest deals in the same period.
+Private equity claimed two of the largest deals of 2019: LSE's acquisition of Refinitiv from a Blackstone Group Inc.-led consortium and Thomson Reuters Corp., and a Hellman & Friedman LLC-led investor group's $10.97 billion purchase of The Ultimate Software Group Inc., a global provider of cloud-based human capital management services.